 This is one repetition.
 Try doing 3 sets of 15 reps.
 Or for an extra challenge, you can set a Tabata timer and perform this exercise for 8 sets of 20 seconds each, separated by 10 seconds of rest.

-The squat thrust and press isn’t just a great exercise for your arms and legs: it’s a pretty darn good full body exercise.
+The squat thrust and press is an amazing exercise for your legs, glutes, arms and more.

 - To perform this exercise, get a pair of dumbbells (significantly heavier than you would use for the jumping jacks with overhead dumbbell press).